As much as we hate to admit it, we all suffer from what motivation gurus prefer to call – lack of determination.

 Or, maybe, they dread the idea of being overshadowed by someone.

 We all have mental baggage that prevents us from seizing the day.
 In other words, stop making a big deal out of everything, and focus on improving day in and day out.
-Although this seems like an obvious thing to do, most people either neglect or ignore this.
+Although this seems like an obvious thing to do, most people either neglect or ignores this.

 For these individuals, every little setback seems like an unrecoverable breakdown.
 On top of that, WHO (World Health Organization) argues that approximately 350 million people worldwide are swapping deep focus with limited attention because of mental disorders.